jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 * You will have to train the model with a preloaded set of photos included in the notebook for the sake of simplicity.

 > WARNING: Training the model with an appropiate set of images (25000) took 35 hours in an **Intel(R) Core(TM) i7-4710HQ CPU @ 2.50GHz** CPU.
-Due this lab is limited to 2 hours the notebook includes a very reduced set of images and the resulting model will be not much accurate.
+Due this lab is limited to 2 hours the notebook includes a very reduced set of images and the resulting model will be not accurate enough.

 * After training the model you will have to configure the notebook with the data of the [kafka broker you configured](../amq-streams/README.md).

-* You send an image to kafka.
+* You will send an image to kafka.

 * The notebook will read the image from kafka and will guess if the image is a cat or a dog.